1969 Maine Black Bears football team

 The 1969 Maine Black Bears football team was an American football team that represented the University of Maine as a member of the Yankee Conference during the 1969 NCAA College Division football season.
 In its third season under head coach Walter Abbott, the team compiled a 5–4 record (3–2 against conference opponents) and tied for second out of six teams in the Yankee Conference.
 Paul Dulac was the team captain.

 Schedule

+After the season

+The following Black Bear was selected in the 1970 NFL draft after the season.